oprypin/crsfml/gitbook/graphics-view.md

 ### Moving (scrolling) the view

 Unlike drawable entities, such as sprites or shapes whose positions are defined by their top-left corner (and can be changed to any other point), views are always manipulated by their center -- this is simply more convenient.
-That's why the function to change the position of a view is named `center=`, and not `position=`.
+That's why the method to change the position of a view is named `center=`, and not `position=`.

 ```ruby
 # move the view at point (200, 200)